roots/bud/docs/extending-authoring.md

 ### Name

 This is used to identify your extension when it is imported or required.

+This is technically the only required part of a bud extension.

 ```ts
 export const name = 'my-bud-extension`